Backup solution - rsnapshot¶

 rsnapshot.conf file will be created as

 rsnapshot.conf.default.
-We need to copy this over to
+You need to copy this over to

-rsnapshot.conf and then edit it to fit what we need on our system.
+rsnapshot.conf and then edit it to fit what you need on our system.

 sudo cp /etc/rsnapshot.conf.default /etc/rsnapshot.conf